townim-faisal/django-dimiti/README.md

 - mailtrap for fake email

 ### Features:-
-2 roles i.e user and admin.
+- 2 roles i.e user and admin.
 User should register to hear the music and create playlists.
-Also have authentication systems i.e send mail for activating, forget password email, registration syslem.
+- Also have authentication systems i.e send mail for activating, forget password email, registration syslem.
+- After uploading a song it will try finding its lyric automatically from internet

 ##### User:
 - create a playlist
 - update profile and password